dikortis/LetsTalkETC/Episodes/Episode_12.md

-totally anonymous with it you even have to have a public identity with anything other than an address to get paid for so it's very very similar to Bitcoin mining that regard anyone can join anyone can leave and then everyone can see the work that other people are doing on the
+totally anonymous with it you even have to have a public identity with anything other than an address to get paid for so it's very similar to Bitcoin mining that regard anyone can join anyone can leave and then everyone can see the work that other people are doing on the